BertrandBev/soldrive/README.md

 ## Backends

-Files and notes can be stored both on-chain directly Solana Accounts, or on [Arweave](https://www.arweave.org/), a specialized file chain, to drastically reduce the uploading cost.
+Files and notes can be stored both on-chain directly Solana Accounts, or on [Arweave](https://www.arweave.org/), a specialised file chain, to drastically reduce the uploading cost.
 Links to those files are then maintained on chain.
 Regardless of the backend chosen, the hosting is paid once on a data size basis and the data lives forever.

 ## Encryption